example42/puppet-tp/README.md

       [...]
     }

-If you specify a file name after the application name in the title, separated by ```::```, that file is placed in the "base" configuration dir:
+If you specify a file name after the application name in the title, separated by ```::```, and you don't specify any alternative ```base_file```, then that file is placed in the "base" configuration dir:

     # This manages /etc/ssh/ssh_config
     tp::conf { 'openssh::ssh_config':
       [...]
     }

-If you specify the parameter ```base_file``` then the path is the only of the specified base_file:
+If you specify the parameter ```base_file``` then the path is the one of the specified base_file and the title does not provide any information about the managed file path (it still needs the relevant app in the first part, before ::, and it needs to be unique across the catalog).

     # This manages /etc/default/puppetserver on Debian or /etc/sysconfig/puppetserver on RedHat
     tp::conf { 'puppetserver::init':
       base_file => 'init',
       [...]
     }

 If you explicitly set a path, that path is used and the title is ignored (be sure, anyway, to refer to a supported application and is not duplicated in your catalog):

     # This manages /usr/local/bin/openssh_check